Physics of Plasma

 Chemical etching involves the chemical reaction of surface organic contaminants or films with highly reactive free radicals in the plasma to form volatile byproducts that are released from the sample surface.
 By proper selection of the gas chemistry, various types of materials can be selectively etched. while minimizing etching of other materials on the sample surface.
 Oxygen (O2) is commonly used to chemically etch and remove organic materials from sample surfaces.

-Plasma surface activation involves the creation of surface chemical functional groups through the use of plasma gases – such as oxygen, hydrogen, nitrogen and ammonia – which dissociate and react with the surface.
+Plasma surface activation involves the creation of surface chemical functional groups through the use of plasma gases – such as air, oxygen, and argon – which dissociate and react with the surface.
 In the case of polymers, plasma breaks down weak surface bonds in the polymer and replaces these surface polymer groups with chemical groups from the plasma gas, such as carbonyl, carboxyl, and hydroxyl groups.
 Such activation alters the surface chemistry and wettability of the surface, which can greatly enhance adhesion and bonding to other surfaces.

 Plasma deposition involves the formation of a thin polymer coating on the substrate surface through polymerization of the process gas.
 The process gas is a mixture of a vaporized monomer and inert carrier gas to be used for plasma formation.
 Plasma polymerization may be applied to deposit a polymer layer with unique chemical functional groups.